This post may contain affiliate links. Please see my disclosure policy for details.

 If you visit in the summer season or monsoon, the heat can be unbearable!

-I would also recommend to get here early in the morning to avoid the mid-day sun.
+I would also recommend getting here early in the morning to avoid the mid-day sun.
 Walking around during the day will drain you.
 Hence, why we hired a rickshaw for a tour.

 What to expect on an Old Delhi spice market tour